 Princess Bayside – Pretty much ditto on the décor (sister hotel for the Princess Royale), the price was right, but it just didn’t feel like us and the banquet room had no windows.

 Dunes Manor – We really liked this venue, the room was classy and open (though, no windows again).
 The price was right and the hotel itself is very nice so our guests could move from the reception right to their rooms.
 Unfortunately, the date we thought they had that worked for us was booked (the site manager thought they wouldn’t be booking).

 Harrison’s Harborwatch – The restaurant has a great view and is convenient to our church.
 However, after running the numbers, we decided they were probably not in budget.
 They also would have pushed our timeline forward by about a month which might have caused other issues for us.

 Sunset Room – We liked this venue, it’s a blank slate and has a great view as well (bay side with sunset views, hence the name).
 However, it took us a while to get in touch with the manager and once we did, they no longer had any dates available.
 They also have pretty much zero web presence – I knew about it mostly from a neighbor and high school friend having their receptions there.

 Coconut Malorie – This was a nice space, but we were worried because you only get the room for $1000 and then you have to do catering and everything on your own.
 We weren’t interested in taking that on in addition to everything else.

-After a lot of searching we ended up booking The Atrium at The Golden Sands Club.
-The Golden Sands Club is a high rise condo in uptown Ocean City.
+After a lot of searching for our Ocean City wedding venue we ended up booking The Atrium at The Golden Sands Club.
+The Golden Sands Club is a high rise condo in uptown.
 The room is on the 22nd floor with windows that run the entire wall facing the beach from the floor to ceiling providing a great ocean view for our guests: